Rats in Drains in Dublin: Signs, Causes and What to Do

 Rat flaps and non-return valves

-A rat flap, sometimes called a rat blocker or non-return valve, is fitted inside a drain to help stop rats swimming upstream towards the property while still allowing waste water to flow out.
+A rat flap or rat blocker is fitted inside a drain to help stop rats travelling upstream towards the property while still allowing waste water to flow out.
+Depending on the drainage system, other forms of non-return protection may also be considered.

 Rat flaps can be useful where rats are travelling through a drainage system.
 However, they should not be treated as magic metal doors that solve every problem forever.
 If a drain is cracked, broken or badly damaged, the better long-term answer is usually to identify the defect and repair it.